Showtime: Sundays from 4 p.m. – 6 p.m.

 Showtime: Sundays from 12 p.m. – 4 p.m.

 Host DL spins traditional and modern reggae and dance hall mixes.
-Reggae is one of the most popular shows on WNCU.
+Reggae is one of the most shows on WNCU.

 Showtime: Monday – Friday from 8 a.m. – 12 p.m.